 The resources available to Emory Law’s faculty and students extend far beyond the MacMillan Law Library’s own holdings.
 The collection of the University's Woodruff Library and several other school and departmental libraries, including extensive holdings of U.S. and U.N. documents, health sciences materials, and the riches of Emory’s Manuscripts and Archives Library is available a short walk from the Law School.
 Law School students and faculty also enjoy access to both premier electronic legal research utilities: LexisNexis and Westlaw.
 A host of other databases are available through the Woodruff Library and other Emory University libraries, and through the Internet, making the MacMillan Law Library a particularly rich destination for doing interdisciplinary research.

-The MacMillan Law Library’s staff of fifteen is undoubtedly its prime feature.
-The staff includes nine professional law librarians, four of which are dual-degreed attorney librarians.
-With the exception of the director, all of the librarians serve at the reference desk, and all librarians have subject specialties or additional skills that extend far beyond the typical.
-An Advanced Legal Research course is taught by MacMillan’s Senior Reference Librarian, and MacMillan boasts a highly regarded and innovative faculty services program.
-There are six full-time dedicated and efficient paraprofessional staff members who help keep the library running.
+The MacMillan Law Library’s staff of seventeen is undoubtedly its prime feature.
+The staff includes ten professional law librarians, seven of which are dual-degreed attorney librarians.
+With the exception of the director, all of the dual-degreed librarians serve at the reference desk and have subject specialties or additional skills that extend far beyond the typical.
+Seven Advanced Legal Research courses are taught by MacMillan’s librarians, and MacMillan boasts a highly regarded and innovative faculty services program.
+There are seven full-time dedicated and efficient paraprofessional staff members who help keep the library running.
 Law Library staff members provide a full complement of library services such as circulation, interlibrary lending, reserves, acquisitions and document delivery.

 One unique feature of the MacMillan Law Library is its art collection, mounted throughout the building.
 There are unique pieces in many styles.
 While MacMillan is first and foremost a law library and not an art gallery, its art displays have proven to be very popular with Emory Law’s faculty and students.
 There are regular showings of paintings, photographs, lithographs and other visual arts by local artists.
 These displays of local artists’ works change at least three times a year.
 The revolving displays bring interesting, unusual, and truly beautiful art for MacMillan’s patrons to view and enjoy.